Georg Wilhelm Friedrich Hegel — "The individual, in so far as he is a particular being, is concerned with his own…"

 The individual, in so far as he is a particular being, is concerned with his own particular interest.

-"The true is the self-realization of the concept."
+"The family is the immediate actuality of the ethical spirit."

 Your cart is empty